 Also, the privileges do not apply at summer camps or workshops operated by the University, unless, University credit is given and regular tuition is charged.

-The 75% grant-in-aid is applicable the semester which begins with or next follows your effective date of full-time employment.
+As an active employee, the 75% grant-in-aid is applicable the semester which begins with, or next follows, your effective date of full-time employment.

-If you are on a 12-month appointment, there is a 16 credit maximum per academic year.
+- If you are on a 12-month appointment, there is a 16 credit maximum per academic year (Summer, Fall, Spring) for the employee.
+Dependents do not have a credit limit.

-If you are appointed for Fall and Spring semesters only, there is a 12 credit maximum per academic year.
+- If you are appointed for Fall and Spring semesters only, there is a 12 credit maximum per academic year (Summer, Fall, Spring) for the employee.
+Dependents do not have a credit limit.

 Unmarried children are eligible beginning with the semester coincident with or next following your effective date of full-time employment.
-The grant-in-aid applies only until a dependent child receives the bachelor's degree from Penn State or any other college or university.
+The grant-in-aid applies only until a dependent child receives a bachelor's degree.
+This includes a bachelor degree that was earned from other colleges or universities.
+Undergraduate classes for dependent children are not a taxable benefit.